sbernasek/flyqma/docs/source/start.rst

 Data Management
 ---------------

-Fly-QMA uses a standardized input file structure (see <structure>).
+**Fly-QMA** uses a :ref:`Standardized File Structure <structure>`.
 Microscopy data should be arranged into a collection of sequentially numbered "stack directories" that reside within a directory unique to a particular set of experimental conditions:

 .. code-block:: bash